 Developing a better understanding of our supporters through their personal data allows us to make better decisions, fundraise more efficiently and, ultimately, helps us to fulfil our charitable objective of caring for seafarers of all nationalities and creeds, and their families.

 This privacy notice sets out our data processing practices for personal information in electronic and manual form.
-If you have any requests concerning your personal information or any queries regarding these practices, please contact the Data Protection Officer, details of which are provided at the end of this Notice.
+If you have any requests concerning your personal information or any queries regarding these practices, please contact our Data Protection Officer, details of whom are provided at the end of this Notice.

 We will regularly review and update this Privacy and Data Protection Notice and will update, modify, add or remove sections at our discretion.
-If we do so, we will post the changes on this page and they will apply from the time we post them.
+If we do so, we will post the changes on this page and, where appropriate, notify you by email.
+Such changes will apply from the time we post them.
 Please check this page from time to time so that you are aware of any changes.
 If you continue to use our website, any of our services and/or continue to provide us with your personal information after we have posted the changes to this Privacy Notice we will assume that you are aware of its amended contents.
-This notice was last changed on 24th May 2019.
+This notice was last changed on 15 May 2023.

 What personal information do we collect?

 Personal information (also called “personal data”) is information that can be used to identify you.
-It can include your name, date of birth, email address, postal address, telephone number, mobile telephone number, fax number, bank account details, credit/debit card details and whether you are a UK tax payer so that we can claim Gift Aid (please rest assured we do not collect information about your actual tax payments, just whether you are a tax payer).
+It can include (but is not limited to) your name, date of birth, email address, job title, postal address, telephone number, mobile telephone number, fax number, bank account details, credit/debit card details and whether you are a UK tax payer so that we can claim Gift Aid (please rest assured we do not collect information about your actual tax payments, just whether you are a tax payer).